buschtoens/ha-departureCard/README.md

 ## Parameters Explained

 ### type
-	•	Description: Specifies the type of card to display.
+Specifies the type of card to display.

 ### title
-	•	Description: The title displayed at the top of the card.
+The title displayed at the top of the card.
-	•	Example: Köln Hbf
+Example: Köln Hbf

 ### connections_attribute
-	•	Description: The attribute within the sensor data that holds the list of departures.
+The attribute within the sensor data that holds the list of departures.
-	•	Example: next_departures
+Example: next_departures

 ### displayed_connections
-	•	Description: The number of connections (departures) to display.
+The number of connections (departures) to display.
-	•	Example: 8
+Example: 8

 ### unix_time
-	•	Description: Boolean flag that determines whether to convert Unix time format for timestamps.
+Boolean flag that determines whether to convert Unix time format for timestamps.
 Check your sensor.
 If it shows something like 1737619740 it's unix-time.
-	•	Example: false
+Example: false

 ## connection_properties

 Defines how each departure is displayed and which properties are included.

 ### targets
-	•	Description: Targets for the connection.
+Targets for the connection.
 If no specific target is needed, set it to null.
-	•	Example: null
+Example: null

 ### train
-	•	Description: The attribute from the sensor data that represents the train information.
+The attribute from the sensor data that represents the train information.
-	•	Example: train
+Example: train

 ### platform
-	•	Description: The attribute from the sensor data where the train departs from.
+The attribute from the sensor data where the train departs from.
-	•	Example: platform
+Example: platform

 ### show_platform
-	•	Description: Boolean flag to specify whether the platform number should be shown or not.
+Boolean flag to specify whether the platform number should be shown or not.
-	•	Example: true
+Example: true

 ### departure
-	•	Description: The attribute from the sensor data that contains the scheduled departure time of the train.
+The attribute from the sensor data that contains the scheduled departure time of the train.
-	•	Example: scheduledDeparture
+Example: scheduledDeparture

 ### delay
-	•	Description: The attribute from the sensor that represents the delay of the departure.
+The attribute from the sensor that represents the delay of the departure.
-	•	Example: delayDeparture
+Example: delayDeparture

 ### entity
-	•	Description: The entity ID of the sensor that contains the departure data.
+The entity ID of the sensor that contains the departure data.
-	•	Example: sensor.koln_hbf_departures
+Example: sensor.koln_hbf_departures

 ## Installation